 Instructions

-Peel and roughly chop the rutabaga and potatoes.
+- Preheat the oven to 375 °F. Peel and roughly chop the rutabaga and potatoes.
 Cover the rutabaga with water in a large pot and bring to a boil.
 Throw in a big pinch of salt and boil for 10 minutes.
-Add the potato and boil 10 more minutes or until both vegetables are tender.
+Add the potatoes and cook for 10 more minutes or until both vegetables are tender.

-Melt two tablespoons of butter in a small pan.
-Whisk in the flour and cook a couple of minutes until bubbling and browned.
-Whisk in the broth and simmer over low heat until thickened, about 5 minutes or so.
+- Melt two tablespoons of butter in a large oven-proof pan.
+Whisk in the flour and cook for a couple of minutes until bubbling and browned.
+Whisk in the broth and simmer until thickened, about 5 minutes, stirring occasionally.
+Pour the gravy into a bowl and set aside.

-While the vegetables boil and gravy simmers, chop the onion and peel, core, and roughly chop the apples.
-In a large oven-safe pan, sauté the onion in the remaining butter for about 5 minutes.
-Add the ground turkey, ½ teaspoon of salt, thyme, and rosemary and cook until it just begins to brown.
-Add in the chopped apple and cook until the turkey is well browned and apples are soft, another 5 minutes or so.
+- While the vegetables boil and gravy simmers, chop the onion, peel, core, and roughly chop the apples.
+In the empty pan, sauté the onion in the remaining butter for about 5 minutes.
+Add the ground turkey, ½ teaspoon of salt, thyme, and rosemary, and cook until the turkey is mostly cooked.
+Add the chopped apple and cook until softened, about 5 minutes.
 Stir in the gravy.

-When the potatoes and rutabaga are cooked, drain the water and return them to the pot.
-Mash well while still they're warm, then stir in the cream, remaining salt, and the nutmeg.
+- When the potatoes and rutabaga are cooked, drain the water and return them to the pot.
+Mash while they're still warm, then stir in the cream, the remaining ½ teaspoon of salt, and the nutmeg.
 If they’re not somewhat creamy, pour in another splash of cream.

 - Category: Dinner